zhales05/node-api-server-tutorial/README.md

 If express is not already installed, install it in the global location so you dont have to install it for every application you build.
 <pre>
-sudo npm install -g express-generator sudo install -g express
+npm install -g express-generator npm install -g express
 </pre>
 Next, create a new express server with
 <pre>